darklang/docs/docs/languagedetails.md

 `Option`.

-Null is mostly useful for comparing against incoming JSON and results of HTTPClient calls.
-When returning JSON or making HTTPClient calls, you can use Options instead and they will be converted properly to `null` in the JSON output.
+Null is mostly useful for comparing against incoming JSON and results of HttpClient calls.
+When returning JSON or making HttpClient calls, you can use Options instead and they will be converted properly to `null` in the JSON output.